mesosphere/dcos-docs-site/pages/1.13/security/ent/sso/setup-openid/index.md

 1. Paste the URL of your cluster into the **Authorized JavaScript origins** box.
 Example: `https://jp-ybwutd-elasticl-1r2iui8i0z9b7-1590150926.us-west-2.elb.amazonaws.com`

     If your cluster is fronted by a load balancer (recommended) the cluster URL will be the path to the load balancer.
-The cluster URL is the same as the path to the DC/OS web interface and can be copied from your browser bar.
+The cluster URL is the same as the path to the DC/OS UI and can be copied from your browser bar.
 Alternatively, you can log into the DC/OS CLI and type `dcos config show core.dcos_url` to get your cluster URL.

 1. Paste your cluster URL into the **Authorized redirect URIs** field as well.